MamaMindfully/SoulScroll/replit.md

   * Enhanced Arc components with 15-second timeout handling and mobile-responsive layouts
   * Improved data fetching with mounted component guards and cache management
   * Complete mobile-first optimization with smart caching and responsive design patterns
+- June 22, 2025: Comprehensive error handling and graceful fallback system implemented:
+  * Created error logging system with database storage and automatic backend logging
+  * Built ErrorBoundary component with React error catching and user-friendly fallback UI
+  * Implemented NotFound (404) and ServerError (500) pages with beautiful animations and helpful actions
+  * Added global error handlers for unhandled promises and JavaScript errors
+  * Enhanced server with 404 route handler and global error middleware with database logging
+  * Complete error tracking pipeline from frontend crashes to backend errors with user context
+  * Production-ready error management with graceful degradation and user guidance
 ```

 ## User Preferences